History of quantum mechanics: Quantization of matter: the Bohr model of the atom

 Therefore, the Bohr model of the atom can predict the emission spectrum of hydrogen in terms of fundamental constants.
+The model can be easily modified to account for the emission spectrum of any system consisting of a nucleus and a single electron (that is, ions such as He+ or O7+, which contain only one electron) but cannot be extended to an atom with two electrons such as neutral helium.
 However, it was not able to make accurate predictions for multi-electron atoms, or to explain why some spectral lines are brighter than others.